Don Larsen: 1955 season

 Larsen reported to spring training with a sore shoulder and pitched ineffectively to start the year.
 He was quickly demoted to the Denver Bears, and Larsen, visibly upset, decided to "take my sweet time" reporting to the Bears.
 After staying in St. Louis for a week, Larsen had a change of heart and reported to the team.
 Larsen spent most of the first four months of the season with the Bears, only pitching in five games for the Yankees during that timespan.
 During the 1955 season, Larsen participated in nineteen games, starting 13 of them.
 He had a 9–2 record with a 3.07 ERA and 44 strikeouts in 97 innings pitched.
 Larsen pitched a shutout against Jim Bunning and the Detroit Tigers on August 5, 1955.

 1956 season

-In 1956 Larsen acheived an 11–5 record, with a career best 107 strikeouts and a 3.26 ERA.
+In 1956 Larsen achieved an 11–5 record, with a career best 107 strikeouts and a 3.26 ERA.
 Larsen was used in between the bullpen and the starting rotation for most of the season, participating in 38 games, starting 20.
 Larsen had a rough start to the season, and by the end of May he had a 5.64 ERA.
 He gradually improved and by the beginning of August, Larsen lowered his ERA below 4.00.
 In a seven start stretch to finish the season, Larsen had five complete games, and pitched 10 innings in another.
 He pitched a four-hit shutout against his former team (Orioles) in the second game of a doubleheader on September 3.
 He finished the season with a 7–3 victory against the Boston Red Sox on September 28.